One City, One Book: 'The Birdman's Wife'

 The panel will also include Anne Llewellyn, Conjoint Senior Lecturer Natural History Illustration and Troy Duncan, Australian History Lecturer, both from the University of Newcastle.

-"Our panel discussion will focus on the award-winning novel, by Melissa Ashley and the pivotal role of Elizabeth Gould, Charles Darwin and the naturalist movement of the early 19th century, and the taxidermy of John Gould" said Suzie Gately, Manager Libraries for Newcastle City Council.
+"Our panel discussion will focus on the award-winning novel, by Melissa Ashley and the pivotal role of Elizabeth Gould, Charles Darwin and the naturalist movement of the early 19th century, and the taxidermy of John Gould" said Suzie Gately, Manager Libraries for City Of Newcastle.
 Newcastle Region Library holds one of the nation's biggest collections of John Gould's publications, which feature original lithographs created by his wife Elizabeth Gould.
 The collection was donated to the city by Roland Pope.

 This event is presented in partnership with the University of Newcastle and will be held in the Harold Lobb Hall at the Conservatorium of Music, Auckland Street, Newcastle.